-I'm Kate Mitchell, a caravan & camping industry specialist, a dog lover, and adventure seeking online marketing guru...
+I'm Kate Mitchell, a caravan & camping industry specialist, a dog lover, and adventure seeking Content Creation guru...
 Welcome to my page!
 Wanna get to know me? pour yourself a glass of wine, sit back, and enjoy my story...

 It’s hard to pin point, but I’d say most of my adult decisions have been leading up to moving my business online, away from a bricks and mortar office.
-I’ve always found it hard to stay in the same spot, and I’ve found it even harder to be surrounded by 4 solid walls for 40 hours a week… I hope you enjoy reading my summary of the past 11 years, but if there’s anything else you’d like to know, feel free to contact me!
+I've always found it hard to commit an office when the world is waiting…

 As a second year Business student at QUT (Queensland University of Technology) I finally got itchy feet and decided to take my first trip overseas.
 It was well planned and mostly funded by the Australian government as I set myself up to do a year of student exchange in International Business & Public Relations at CBS (Copenhagen Business School).